Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 > If you are looking for any assistance, answers, guides, specific walkthroughs you will **NOT** find any of those here, help/assistance is limited, but available via the [TryHackMe Discord](https://discord.com/invite/tryhackme).

-## What a Write-up May Include
+## What a writeup May Include

-Depending on the room, challenge and learning objective, a write-up may include:
+Depending on the room, challenge and learning objective, a writeup may include:

 * Room overview and learning objectives
 * Scope and authorised target information